 At this point, you do not have any data, but soon you will start accumulating lots of data.
 It is strongly advisable to configure the backup plan in a more proactive manner.
 Backup can be configured by navigating to Administration > Background Tasks > Other Background Tasks (Section) > Prime Infrastructure Server Backup.
 You can either use the default repository, defaultRepo, or create an external backup repository by clicking the Submit button as shown in the figure (below).
 Enter FTP credentials and other relevant information to create this new remote backup repository.

 There are some settings in Cisco Prime Infrastructure that need to be looked at closely before you start to manage the network.
 Optimal settings are already configured, but you may need to tweak the settings based on the network you are managing.
 You can access the settings by navigating to Administration > System Settings.

-This menu item within system settings allows you to specify how much data is to be stored in Cisco Prime Infrastructure.
-By default you can store the short-, medium-, and long-term data for 7, 14, and 100 days, respectively.
+This menu item (Administration > System Settings) allows you to specify how much data is to be stored in Cisco Prime Infrastructure.
+By default you can store upto 7 days of raw data and 1 year worth of aggregated data.
 You can increase these numbers based on the hard drive space that is provided to Cisco Prime Infrastructure.